Working hard in the background...

 You will earn these rewards in Walmart dollars, so you can't redeem them for any purchases, and you can only redeem them for a future Walmart purchase.
 Psychologically, I have seen many people get very happy when they see a good discount applied to their groceries occasionally, so if you are in this group, you can go for this card.

-We recommend you get this card only and only if I have huge spending on the Walmart.ca website because the 3% reward rate is pretty decent.
-But the 1.25% reward on in-store and gas purchases can easily be beaten by many other cards.
-There are few people who mainly buy groceries from Walmart.ca, and that's why I don't recommend this to most of the population.
+We recommend you get this card only and only if you have huge spending on at Walmart because the 3% reward rate is pretty decent.
+But the 1% reward on other purchases can easily be beaten by many other cards.
+There are few people who mainly buy groceries from Walmart, and that's why we don't recommend this to most people.

 Let's compare this credit card to a few popular no annual fee credit cards.